aidgn-com/fullscore/README.md

 rhythm_2 = !p1~2403*img-1~1194*buy-1~13.8.8*buy-1-up~532*review~14!review~2018*nav-1___1
 rhythm_3 = !cart

 // AI interpretation: "User arrived at homepage and clicked first navigation menu after 23.7 seconds.
 Stayed for about 3 minutes before clicking second navigation.
 In the help section, an interesting pattern emerges - clicks at 37.5 and 12.3 second intervals showing hesitation.
 After moving to product page, clicked a product link opening a new tab.
 Spent 4 minutes on product details, 2 minutes viewing images.
 Cart button clicked rapidly three times at 1.3, 0.8, and 0.8 second intervals - likely adjusting quantity or options.
 Moved to reviews for 3 minutes reading customer feedback.
-Upon returning to the original tab, 11 minutes had passed since opening tab 2.
+Upon returning to the original tab, 11 minutes had elapsed since opening tab 2.
 Without hesitation, immediately clicked cart link opening third tab.
 This pattern shows a typical careful comparison shopper thoroughly evaluating before purchase."
 ```

 Like a singer-songwriter switching between a ballad and an uptempo number on the same stage, users naturally flow between tabs while shopping.
 The ballad performance (rhythm_1) pauses mid-song, transitions to an uptempo performance (rhythm_2), then returns to the original mood.
 The `___N` notation captures these transitions precisely.
 All tabs perform on the same stage (sharing time and key), each delivering its own rhythm.